Department of Theology

 TH 202 Gospel According to Harry Potter 3 Cr

 Is the wizarding world of Harry Potter incompatible with Christianity as some have suggested?
 This class will explore how the Harry Potter novels are useful guides to examine and reflect on Christian themes like love, grace, sacrifice, power, evil, sin, community, sacraments, and faith.
 Summer semester.
+Offered at the discretion of the department.

 TH 205 Theology and Film 3 Cr